FlipperPA/django-python3-vagrant/README.md

 http://localhost:8001/

 New to Django?
 Next steps?
-I recommend http://www.djangobook.com/en/2.0/ - slightly out-dated, but an excellent overview of the framework.
+I recommend checking out project / application layout best practices here http://www.deploydjango.com/django_project_structure/.
+Then jump into creating and coding at http://www.tangowithdjango.com/ - it is more update than the free Django Book (for v1.5), and provides an excellent view of the framework.

 Feel free to reach out to me with any questions. - Tim Allen (tallen@wharton.upenn.edu)